rrromchIk/ThreadsManager/README.md

-# threadSynchroniztion_WinAPI_cpp
+# threadSynchronization_WinAPI_cpp

-ThreadsManager UI-app about threads synchroniztion in Windows OS with help of WinAPI functions; created in Qt based on cpp
+ThreadsManager UI-app about threads synchronization in Windows OS with help of WinAPI functions; created in Qt based on cpp